coolbreeze413/qorc-onion-apps/qorc_fpga_compositeGPBTctrl/README.rst

-These are output by a small monitor task - to which we send messages from the HAL enable/disable functions, and the FPGA Interrupt Handler
+These are output by a small monitor task - to which we send messages from the HAL enable/disable functions, and from the FPGA Interrupt Handler.

 As a "debug" output, the TIMER0 also triggers the BLUE LED, and it should be visible for a very small amount of time, when the timer expires - we disable the timer as soon as the Interrupt